 I’m an Oscar junkie, so I thought it would be fun to go back in time and pick out the best and worst of the winners for each decade.
 Please keep in mind that although I’ll comment on which movie I think should have won each year, whether or not a movie deserved to win cannot impact its place in the ranking.
 And for me, this is a fluid list that I will update and change as I see fit.

 If you showed me Argo with no preconceptions, then told me it won Best Picture, I’d be shocked.
 It’s well-made and decently acted, but definitely not bound to be a classic.
-But it is an ‘up-with-Hollywood’ movie in which filmmaking saves the day.
+It’s an ‘up-with-Hollywood’ movie in which filmmaking saves the day.
 Academy voters had to love that.
 Argo became the Best Picture front-runner because critics felt it was unfairly snubbed in the Best Director race, where Ben Affleck (knee-deep in his ‘career redemption’ award season narrative–which went sour with alarming speed after Argo‘s win) was famously snubbed.
-Although there was a lot of indignation on behalf of all three, Argo was rewarded with Best Picture to make amends, but that doesn’t make the movie feel any more significant.
+Argo was rewarded with Best Picture to make amends, but that doesn’t make the movie feel any more significant.

 I found Birdman annoying to the point of exhaustion, but it does have some smart things to say about fame.
 Birdman is also a remarkably well-made movie.
 Most scenes were filmed in one long shot, requiring painstaking rehearsals from the actors.
 But the constantly moving long shots start to feel like a gimmick to me.
 Things move around restlessly and unrelentingly.
 I’m sure it was a conscious decision to try to unsettle the audience in a subtle way, except that it’s not subtle.
 I think this is a case where people were so marveled at the skill of what was achieved that it blinded them to the flaws.
 It’s just here, with nothing real to say or do, but looking pretty.